qhgogogo/han-qiu-hydrolab/_pages/cv.md

 1. Qiu, Han*, Amor V.M.
 Ines and David Hyndman.
 Evaluating hydrologic responses of a process based hydrologic model to GCM downscaled climatology using NHMM method.
 Submitted to Journal of hydrology, in review.

 MANUSCRIPTS IN PREPARATION
-4.Qiu Han* and David Hyndman.
+4. Qiu Han* and David Hyndman.
 A Hybrid Process-Based and Deep Learning Model for Urban Flood Modeling: Application to the Dallas–Fort Worth Metroplex.
-3.Qiu Han*, Gautam Bisht, Lingcheng Li, Donghui Xu.
+3. Qiu Han*, Gautam Bisht, Lingcheng Li, Donghui Xu.
 Impacts of lateral subsurface flow on water and energy partitioning in a k-scale ELMv2.0: A case study in the Upper Colorado Watershed.
-2.Qiu, Han, Gautam Bisht and Xingyuan Chen.
+2. Qiu, Han, Gautam Bisht and Xingyuan Chen.
 Developing integrated surface-subsurface flow and reactive transport processes in the high performance subsurface reactive flow and transport model PFLOTRAN.
-1.Qiu, Han, Jie Niu.
+1. Qiu, Han, Jie Niu.
 Deep learning informed multi-objective optimization of a process based hydrologic model and the implication of parameter equifinality.

 Conference, Presentations and Invited Talks
 ======